mesho254/Dawit-Insurance-frontend/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 17.3.6.

+# Running the app on localhost

+Go to the folder using `cd dawit-insurance-frontend`.
+Then run `npm install` to install dependencies.

+Run `ng serve --open` to open the app on localhost.

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.